-The College of Education, Health and Human Services welcomes our 60,000 alumni to connected to EHHS.
-Alumni provide great value to the college through scholarship, professional development and more.
+The College of Education, Health and Human Services welcomes our 60,000 alumni to connect to EHHS!

 Tom Serwatka started his master's program at Kent State during the summer of 1970, a time of great social change.
 As a result, he says he enjoyed many life-affirming experiences during his time at the university while working toward both his master's and Ph.D. degrees in language disorders and deaf education.